 They soon realize the time it will take for them to continue on with it and see time with their family as more important than starting a restaurant.

-Even through the idea didn’t pan out – they seem to always be open to news ways of making money and trying out new things.
+Even though the idea didn't pan out – they seem to always be open to new ways of making money and trying out new things.

 6. Have other things going on

 While the guys spend the majority of their time on the cattle business – they also have other side hustles going on.

 One builds houses, another trains horses and Cody has an annual rodeo competition he puts on that is fairly lucrative.

 I can relate to this – as I like to have my hands in other things too – besides the day job.
 It makes life a bit more interesting.